 Credit reference or fraud prevention agencies in relation to your repayment history or your credit rating which may include public information about bankruptcies or county court judgments against you.

-Landlords or letting agents who own or manage your home and who provide your details so we can set up an account in your name.
+Landlords or letting agents who own or manage your home and who provide your details so we can set up an account in your name or from third party agents like switching sites (brokers) who you authorise to carry out your switch to us.

 From our Public Website

-We collect certain data automatically and anonymously from your visit to our website www.powershop.co.uk or our mobile App to help us understand how you are using it, track and administer it and diagnose problems.
+We collect certain data automatically from your visit to our website Powershop or our mobile App to help us understand how you are using it, track and administer it and diagnose problems.

-The mobile app will access your device’s memory to cache permitted images to load them faster to you
+Access to your device’s memory to temporarily cache permitted images and data (including personal data) to load them faster to you.

 How we use your personal information and who we share it with – the legal basis and the purposes

 We can only use your personal information where that is permitted by data protection laws.
 Those laws require that where we use your personal information we must satisfy one condition (legal basis) for processing.
-The legal bases are consent, to comply with our legal obligations, to perform a contract, our legitimate interests and for special category data (health) it is in your vital interests.
+The legal bases are consent, to comply with our legal obligations, to perform a contract, our legitimate interests and for special category data (health) we may rely on consent, vital interests and public task as applicable to the purposes we are processing that information for.

 Set out below are the different legal bases as well as examples of the types of processing we carry out: